SeanEricGrinter/portfolio/Moo/README.txt

 I will  use this to record my notes and thought rocess of how I would re-create moo.com.au

 These notes are intended to be a casual recording of my thought process, not necessarily professional, as I am not necessarily professional.
+Despite saying this I have gone back and edited my notes.

 I am not aiming to re-create the site exactly, but rather demonstrating how I would go about creating a site like this.